MODERATOR: MR. BENJAMIN SCHRADER

 Academic Games participants compete in one or more of six different events.
 Players first learn to play at their school, and compete against students from other schools in their area.
 Students may then qualify to compete at Regional events and the National Tournament.

-EQUATIONS: Regular mathematics, ranging from the six basic operations at the beginning to very sophisticated math at the High School levels
+- EQUATIONS: Regular mathematics, ranging from the six basic operations at the early levels to very sophisticated math at the high school level

-WORLD EVENTS: Current Events of the most recent year, plus a Theme for the year, such as "The 1980's," "Space Exploration," "Women in World History."
+- WORLD EVENTS: Current events of the most recent year, plus a theme for the year, such as "The 1980s," "Space Exploration," or "Women in World History"